-Join us this August for a challenge that will get you back into nature and tuned into your senses.
+Join us this August for a challenge that will get you back into nature.

-Studies show that being regularly immersed in nature can prevent short-sightedness, while listening to nature sounds can decrease stress, and the scent of fresh pine has been known to reduce depression and anxiety.
+Studies show that being regularly immersed in nature can decrease stress, and the scent of fresh pine has been known to reduce depression and anxiety.
 It’s time to get back to your senses and make nature a habit!

 By accepting the 30x30 challenge, you are committing to a healthy lifestyle!

 Nature is calling!
 Are you ready to answer?

 What is the 30x30 Nature Challenge?